Lavarchus/SNP-calling-GATK4/README.md

 Workflow was modified from Erickson, K. L., Pentico, A., Quattrini, A. M., & McFadden, C. S. (2021).
 New approaches to species delimitation and population structure of anthozoans: Two case studies of octocorals using ultraconserved elements and exons.
 Molecular Ecology Resources, 21(1), 78-92

 ## CONTACT
-If you have any questions or issues running this worfkflow - feel free to reach out at lauriane.baraf@my.jcu.edu.au
+If you have any questions or issues running this workflow - feel free to reach out at lauriane.baraf@my.jcu.edu.au

 ## BEST FISHES AND HAPPY CODING !